Kristina01111000/WordPressTheme/README.md

 	- get linked in up to date
 		- take skill quizzes
 	- update resume
+		- add meetup groups
+		- and add it to linkedin

 Potentially when stuff goes: costs $99 per year https://poststatus.com/club/